External lifts & BS8300-1 design guidance

 A sump pump in the pit can be used to prevent water accumulation which is activated via a sensor.
 In these cases, it's important to note the machine pit size may need to be increased to accommodate the additional equipment and that the drained water will require specific and safe disposal, as it will contain oil and debris.

-For outdoors and elsewhere, the escalator steps or moving walkway belt can also be upgraded with an anti-slip coating, this is particular effective on existing escalators or moving walkways where product wear has smoothed the surface.
-BS EN 115 1:2017 (Annex J) gives information on the determination of the anti-slip properties of tread surfaces on steps and pallets, comb plates and floor plates and of escalators and moving walks.
+For outdoors and elsewhere, the escalator steps or moving walkway belt can also be upgraded with an anti-slip coating; this is particularly effective on existing escalators or moving walkways where product wear has smoothed the surface.
+BS EN 115 1:2017 (Annex J) gives information on the determination of the anti-slip properties of tread surfaces on steps and pallets, comb plates and floor plates on escalators and moving walks.

-For outdoor passenger lifts, a weather-proof shaft with pit drainage must be constructed.
+A weather-proof shaft with pit drainage must be constructed for outdoor passenger lifts.
 This should include drainage in front of and a canopy over each lift entrance to offer a degree of protection to landing doors (with the added benefit of keeping people dry when waiting for the lift!).
-All external entrances should have a slope away which will help to prevent water getting in.
+All external entrances should have a slope away, which will help to prevent water from getting in.

-We’d always recommend specifying the landing doors in 316 grade stainless steel finish for additional weather protection and either a chequer plate or rubber floor in the lift car to prevent slippage.
-IP54 rated landing controls, control cabinet and landing indicators are of prime importance in order to protect water getting into key electrical lift functions.
+We’d always recommend specifying the landing doors in a 316-grade stainless steel finish for additional weather protection and either a chequer plate or rubber floor in the lift car to prevent slippage.
+IP54-rated landing controls, control cabinet and landing indicators are primely important to protect water from getting into key electrical lift functions.

 i.
 Low-speed machinery directive lifts & cabin lifts

-For these types of lifts the recommendations are very similar to the design consideration for outdoor passenger lifts, as they are a specialised product it requires discussion with your chosen lift provider about the options available.
+The recommendations for these types of lifts are very similar to the design consideration for outdoor passenger lifts; as they are a specialised product, it requires discussion with your chosen lift provider about the options available.

 ii.
 Enclosed platform lifts & open platform lifts